elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 ## How do you win?

 To win, you need to impress the judges with your project's creativity, technical execution, and potential impact at solving real world problems... so how do you do that?

-Let's break it down into steps.
+## Let's break it down into steps

+- Step 1) figure out what you are trying to do
+- Step 2) craft your vision
+- Step 3) develop your implementation strategy
+- Step 4) evaluate your impact

 # Step 1) What are you trying to do?

 What are you trying to solve?
 How is your solution better than other possible solutions?
 What message is your solution conveying?

-What to ask yourself:
+## What to ask yourself

 - Is this solution for yourself?
 - Is it for a friend?